cwendorf/EASI/B-BasicExamples/README.md

 ### Overview of the Examples

-- There are basic example files for between-subjects desgins and for within-subjects designs
+- Basic example files for between-subjects desgins and for within-subjects designs are included
-- The examples provide a simple data set for each design
 - The examples show both the default output and the available options
 - The examples include estimation, plots, significance tests, and effect sizes
+- Each example provides a syntax file, a text output file, and graphs

 ### Included Examples

-The file **BasicBetweenSubjectsExamples.R** includes:
+The **BasicBetweenSubjects** files include:

 - Analyses of Mutiple Groups (equivalent to one-sample analyses for each level of a factor)
 - Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor)
 - Analyses of a Group Contrast (equivalent to a contrast analysis of all levels of a factor)

-The file **BasicWithinSubjectsExamples.R** includes:
+The **BasicWithinSubjects** files include:

 - Analyses of Mutiple Variables (equivalent to one-sample analyses for each instance of a variable)
 - Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable)